asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 Launching the CloudFormation stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   Once you have a key pair, and have verified an email with SES, your ready to create the CloudFormation stack.
+   Once you have a key pair, and have verified an email with SES, you're ready to create the CloudFormation stack.
 This automatically generates and configures all of the AWS resources HyP3 needs.